 Meet some of our volunteers here.

 “I see myself as a global citizen,” says Abigail Akande, a university professor in Little Rock, Arkansas.
-She recently spoke on public radio in Little Rock about the Global Fund to Fight AIDS, TB & Malaria, and published an op-ed in the Arkansas Times.
+She has spoken on public radio in Little Rock about the Global Fund to Fight AIDS, TB & Malaria, and published an op-ed in the Arkansas Times.
 “Advocacy is never a waste of time and energy, and the rewards are exponential.”

-Heide Craig is a RESULTS advocate and regional coordinator in Greenville, South Carolina.
+Heide Craig is a RESULTS advocate in Greenville, South Carolina.
 “I want every mother and child, in every country around the world, to have a chance.
 That’s why I’m an advocate.”
-She recently visited Kenya to better understand the impact of RESULTS’ advocacy.
-“I’ve seen firsthand that the work we do has the power to transform people’s lives.”

 Lindsay first met with Rep. George Holding’s office in North Carolina in 2014.
 She and other members of RESULTS Raleigh were persistent in calling, emailing, and meeting with him and his staff.
 They were thrilled when he signed on as a cosponsor for the Reach Act, legislation aimed at ending maternal and child deaths around the world.
 “Personal connections make things meaningful.”